List of Halloweentown characters: Kalabar

 Kalabar (portrayed by Robin Thomas) is a warlock and former boyfriend of Gwen.
 He is the main antagonist of the first film.
 The spelling of his name is inconsistent between the first film and the second.
 In the opening credits of the first film, his name is spelled Calabar, but the subtitle of the second film spells his name Kalabar.
 Before the film, Kalabar is the Mayor of Halloweentown.
 He hates humans and dislikes the fact that Gwen left him for a human, yet the Cromwell magic remains as powerful as ever.
 At first, he was in the form of a black creature who is afraid of sunlight but reveals his true identity when he tries to convince the citizens of Halloweentown to join him to retake what is rightfully theirs, i.e. the mortal world.
 He dies at the end of the first film when the Cromwell family members join to vanquish him.
 He appears in Halloweentown II during several flashbacks to the previous film.

 Kal

 Kal (portrayed by Daniel Kountz) is Kalabar's secret son (his full name is hinted to be Kalabar Jr.) and the main antagonist of the second film.
 The spelling of his name is inconsistent, much like that of his father's.
 The subtitle of the film, Kalabar's Revenge, implies that his name is spelled Kal, but the end credits spell his name Cal.
 He tricked Marnie into showing him Aggie's secret room and stole Aggie's spellbooks to prevent her and her family from stopping his plan to dominate both worlds.
 He also seems to have an infatuation with Marnie Cromwell.
 When Marnie takes back the spellbooks, he vanishes.
-Although Luke says that he will be back after he disappeared, he hasn't been seen or mentioned since then.
+Although Luke says that he will be back after he disappeared, he has not been seen or mentioned since then.